What are Solar Cells and How Much Do They Cost?

 Cost of Solar Cells

-Obviously, actual sunlight is completely free, but the cost of installing and maintaining solar cell systems is quite high, despite price drops over the past few decades.
+Obviously, actual sunlight is completely free, but the cost of installing and maintaining solar panel systems is quite high still, despite price drops over the past few decades.
 It is possible that this is due to the cost of crystalline silicone (which is high), a key component in the creation of the majority of solar cells.
-This would drive up the costs of manufacture.
+This in-part drives up the costs of manufacture.

 It is difficult to set a price on solar cells, so much of it is down to personal needs and preferences, not to mention the fact that people tend to buy a whole solar panel system as opposed to a single cell.

-The systems will usually range between £4,000 and £5,000KWp (kilowatt-peak), and the average system is more likely to be around the £12,000 mark for installation.
-However, this can provide around half the energy needs of the average family, cutting your energy bills in half too.
+Solar panel systems will usually range between £800 and £15,000, and the average system is more likely to be around the £6,000 mark for supply and installation.
+However, this can provide more than half the energy needs of the average family, cutting your energy bills in half too.

 The low efficiency and the high up-front costs are likely to scare quite a few people away, and it could make them feel as though solar panels aren’t actually a good investment after all.
-However, it is, and this is why the government has implemented several very attractive schemes and incentives to really make people consider it, these have now unfortunately ended but in doing so the price for acquiring solar has fallen to the most affordable prices ever.
+However, it is, and this is why the government has previously implemented several very attractive schemes and incentives to really make people consider it, these have now unfortunately ended but in doing so the price for acquiring solar has fallen to the most affordable prices ever.

 In addition to this, scientists across the globe are continually working hard on further developing solar technologies that are not only likely to see the prices continue to fall, but the efficiency continues to rise, SunPower has recently released a solar panel that can yield over 400w which means you need less of them to produce more power, this reduces the efficiency and therefore cost of the overall system.

 Investing in Solar Cells

-While the cost of installation and maintenance for solar cells is quite significant, the technology shows vast signs of continual improvement and benefits for our planet.
+While the cost of installation can be considered significant the maintenance for solar cells is minimal, the technology shows vast signs of continual improvement and benefits for our planet.
 As a result, it is gaining more popularity and recognition, which then leads to more funding and research that leads to a drop in manufacturing costs.

-Something that makes solar cells a little more attractive for people is the concept of the FIT (feed-in-tariff).
-This is a government incentive that works to make solar energy solutions more attractive to people in terms of the cost by offering a payment for the amount of electricity the system generated.
+Something that made solar cells a little more attractive for people previously was the concept of the FIT (feed-in-tariff).
+This was a government incentive that works to make solar energy solutions more attractive to people in terms of the cost by offering a payment for the amount of electricity the system generated.

-FIT is fundamentally a scheme that pays you for generating your own energy.
-At the moment, the solar supplier that installed your panels must be MCS certified if you want to qualify for FIT payments.
+FIT was fundamentally a scheme that pays you for generating your own energy.
+The solar supplier that installed the panels must have been MCS certified if you wanted to qualify for FIT payments.
 It’s a good idea to check this site regularly for any other incentives that may be offered in place of the FIT as governments often bring in new incentives as laws and government objectives change frequently.

-Currently, the scheme is available for 20 years, which tends to result in the majority of people listed making profits on their solar investments.
+The FIT scheme was available for 20 years, which tended to result in the majority of people making reasonable profits on their solar investment.
 This is because the rates per kWh (kilowatts per hour) generated are more than reasonable.

 The government also allow you to sell your excess energy back to the National Grid, which gives you an even better return on your investment rates.
 This also helps make the technology that much more attractive to potential investors and recent changes will allow energy firms to bid for the price they will pay you for this electricity, the details of this have yet to be released.

-We’ve already deduced that solar cells cost a significant amount of money, but that they will also generate savings (or even profit) for you in the long run, these savings will increase year on year with the rising cost of grid supplied electricity.
-With plummeting supply and install costs coupled with the ability to have energy companies bid for your surplus energy you send back to the grid, it is possible for most solar energy systems to pay you back in 7-9 years.
+We’ve already deduced that solar cells cost a reasonable amount of money, but that they will also generate savings for you in the long run, these savings will increase year on year with the rising cost of grid supplied electricity.
+With plummeting supply and install costs coupled with the ability to have energy companies bid for your surplus energy you send back to the grid, it is possible for most solar energy systems to pay you back in 10 or so years.